 For many years, it has been a contest to some extent between Oral-B and Sonicare.

-One companies premium toothbrush has always offered something the other hasn’t and deciding which to buy has never been the simplest of decisions.
+One company’s premium toothbrush has always offered something the others has not.
+And deciding which to buy has never been the simplest of decisions.

-Sonicare have always offered the more complete and refined package and this remains true when comparing the Oral-B iO and the Sonicare DiamondClean Smart.
+Sonicare in my opinion has always offered the more complete and refined package, and this remains true when comparing the iO and the DiamondClean Smart.

 Ultimately, whatever brush you decide upon, it is you who needs to make the decision; but do so based on which is best for your needs or that of the end user.